AlexArcPy/ArcGISAdminToolkit/README.md

 #### Map Service Test
 Runs a configurable query against a map service and produces a report on draw times at specified scales.

+#### Map Service Monitor
+Checks a map service for instance usage and performance.
+This tool should be setup as an automated task on the server.
+* Needs to be run as administrator.
+* Need to install WMI python package.

 ## Features